liou-rgb/SAR-images-and-GTs-for-edge-detection/README.md

 The three SAR images are generated as two forms, which are named *_gt_ROC.mat and *_gt_ROC.pgm respectively.

+c1.jpg is a synthetic SAR image of 3-look.

 aquafarm.jpg is a scene of a coastal aquafarm with some oxygen pumps at the centers of individual nets.
 It is of 1200×1400 size, 6-look, 5m×5m resolution.